10 Ways to Improve Customer Retention and Repeat Business

 There's a reason content marketing is the central focus of digital marketing these days.
-Becoming the industry resource, the website that everyone recommends, thinks of and refers to whenever they need any information on your industry, is the best way to draw a regular crowd of visitors to your site – and ensure that those who do business with you once, continue to do so.
-Once you're established as the industry leader, why would a customer leave to patronize a competitor?
+Becoming the industry resource everyone recommends and refers to whenever they need any information on your industry is the best way to draw a regular crowd of visitors to your site.
+It also ensures that those who do business with you once continue to do so.

 So how do you become the go-to resource?
 By creating a steady stream of valuable content helpful to people looking for information about your industry.
-That means maintaining a blog, writing ebooks and white papers, producing videos, webinars, podcasts, SlideShares – and then sharing those resources via social media, email, influencer marketing and even paid ads.
-The more content you share, the more your expertise will shine through – and the more people will continue to do business with you as a matter of course.
+That means maintaining a blog, writing eBooks and white papers, producing videos, webinars, podcasts and SlideShares — and then sharing those resources via social media, email, influencer marketing and even paid ads.
+The more content you share, the more your expertise will shine through, and the more people will continue to do business with you.